RoseWrightdev/mkdocs-linking/pr.md

 ## **Summary**

 This pull request introduces a robust tooling solution to facilitate large-scale documentation refactoring within MkDocs.
-It directly addresses the critical challenge of maintaining link integrity during reorganization, which is functionally impossible to manage manually at scale.
+It directly addresses the challenge of maintaining link integrity during reorganization.

 The implementation provides a command-line utility and an automated build hook that work together to assign permanent IDs to documents, generate 301 redirects for moved files, and convert fragile relative links into a resilient, future-proof macro format.

-This tool serves as the technical foundation for the documentation migration outlined in the [accompanying proposal](http://docs.google.com/main.md), making a safe and efficient refactor achievable.
+This tool serves as the technical foundation for the documentation migration outlined in the [accompanying proposal](https://github.com/kubernetes-sigs/gateway-api/issues/3860), making a safe and efficient refactor achievable.

 ## **The Problem**